ariofrio/cs140-hw1/index.md

 }
 </script>

-The performance vs. matrix size plot is not a horizontal line, as expected, because <mark>...</mark>
+The performance vs. matrix size plot is not a horizontal line, as expected, showing again that the algorithm is not exactly *O(n<sup>3</sup>)*.
+I can hypothesise that, for smaller matrices, memory can be cached very well, and that's why larger matrices have worse performance.
+However, I'm not sure why very small matrices have worse performance.
+Perhaps it's a problem with my benchmarking code, but I haven't looked into it.

 ## Part 2: Nesting permutatations